Prep Time: 15 minutes

 - 3 cups shredded Napa cabbage

-- 1/2 lb. wild arugula (regular arugula or spinach would also work just fine, although with less bite)
+- 1/2 pound wild arugula (regular arugula or spinach would also work just fine, although with less bite)

-- 1 lb. tofu (firm, soft, silken – whatever you like) cut into three or four big pieces
+- 1 pound tofu (firm, soft, silken – whatever you like) cut into three or four big pieces

 - Some type of chile powder for garnish (optional)

 - Heat the broth in a medium pot.
-Add sake, mirin, and soy sauce.
-Bring to a simmer and cook, partially covered, for about 10 minutes.
-Taste and adjust seasoning – adding more mirin for sweetness or more soy for salt, if you like.
+Add the sake, mirin, and soy sauce.
+Bring to a simmer and cook, partially covered, for about 10 minutes (you want to cook off the alcohol in the sake).
+Taste and adjust seasoning - adding more mirin for sweetness or more soy for salt, if you like.

-- Add cabbage, cover, and cook until cabbage is wilted, about 3 minutes.
+- Add the cabbage, cover, and cook until the cabbage is completely wilted, about 3 minutes.

-- Meanwhile, bring a pot of salted water to a boil and trim mushrooms and cut into bite-size pieces if they are large.
+- Meanwhile, bring a pot of salted water to a boil and trim and cut the mushrooms into bite-size pieces if they are large.

-- Add mushrooms to the pot, cover, and cook until mushrooms and cabbage are tender, about 8 minutes.
-Add arugula, cover, and cook until the arugula leaves are wilted, about 3 minutes.
+- Add the mushrooms to the broth, cover, and cook until the mushrooms and cabbage are tender, about 8 minutes.
+Add the arugula, cover, and cook until the arugula leaves are wilted, about 3 minutes.
 Put large pieces of tofu on top of everything else, cover, and simmer until tofu is heated through, about 2 minutes.

-- Meanwhile, cook soba noodles in the boiling salted water until tender to the bite.
-Drain and divide between three or four large bowls.
+- Meanwhile, cook the soba noodles in the boiling salted water until they're tender to the bite.
+Drain the noodles and divide them between 4 large bowls.

-- Top noodles with the vegetables, one piece of tofu each, and broth.
+- Top the noodles with the vegetables, one piece of tofu each, and plenty of broth.
 Garnish with chile powder, if you like.